 6. Plenty of Fish: best free dating app

-Its setup process is thorough and the free mobile app is comparable to several others on the market.
+Plenty of Fish's setup process is thorough and the free mobile app is comparable to others on the market.

 Setting up your profile involves a rather in-depth chemistry assessment of more than 70 questions.
 This means you'll have to think a little bit about your own personality, how others perceive you and what you want in a mate.
 Questions include whether you consider yourself productive and whether you're seen as stubborn.
 You answer on a scale, which is nice because it means your answers can be more nuanced than yes or no. There are several other questionnaires available to continue to flesh out your profile, but they're not required.